Cardiac Calcium Scoring

 A cardiac calcium CT scan is a simple, safe and noninvasive test used to obtain information about the location and extent of calcified plaque in the coronary arteries the vessels that supply oxygen-containing blood to the heart.

 CT cardiac calcium scoring is one of the most advanced methods to detect heart disease in its earliest stages.
-It is available at both our downtown and Clive locations with a doctor’s referral.
+It is available at our Ankeny, Clive, and Des Moines locations with a doctor’s referral.
 Check out our brochure to evaluate your risk factors and see if a cardiac calcium score is right for you.

 Our technician will take a medical history.
 You will then be asked to remove your clothing and jewelry and change into a gown.
 You will be positioned face up on the exam table.
 Electrodes will be attached to your chest and to an electrocardiograph machine that records the electrical activity of your heart.
 You will be asked to remain still and be given specific breathing instructions.